francescoraves483/LaMP_LaTe/README.md

 Docker images are also available, launching a LaTe server in daemon mode (see the documentation for more information).
 You can download them from [DockerHub](https://hub.docker.com/u/francescoraves483).

 At the moment two images are available: one for testing over wired interfaces and one for testing over wireless interfaces.

+**Warning:** Docker images may not include the latest version of LaTe.